r-carpentier/dx-privacy-curse/README.md

 - We compute distances between elements of the vocabularies to shed light on the problem exposed in the paper
 - We propose a fix for the dx-privacy mechanism and compare it with the mechanism from (Yue et al., 2021)

+Because processing the complete vocabularies requires substantial resources, we provide two versions for reproducing the experiments.
+The `minimal` version includes a lightweight Docker image with vocabulary subsets, which significantly speeds up the experiments.
+The `full` version contains the complete vocabularies.

 ### Security/Privacy Issues and Ethical Concerns

 To the best of our knowledge, this artifact does not pose any Security/Privacy Issues nor Ethical Concerns.